-One of the main advantages of the system – the filing of a single application – can also be one of its drawbacks, as it means that the applications in all countries will be exactly the same.
+One of the main advantages of the system – the filing of a single application – can also be one of its drawbacks, as it means that the applications in all countries will be the same.
 Although this is not always an issue, in some cases the applicants would appreciate being able to tailor the description of goods or services to a specific local market.
-In addition, a description acceptable to WIPO may be unacceptable in some local offices, leading to objections or initial refusals to the request.
+Also, a description acceptable to WIPO may be unacceptable in some local offices, leading to objections or initial refusals to the request.

 Responses to local refusals

 If an application is to be denied or objected to in one of the specified countries, any defense or response will have to be made by a local lawyer or agent in the same country, which means that the applicant will have to find one such local representative, incur additional costs for the procurement, subsequent translations and preparation and filing of the defense and, depending on the situation, the applicant will have to pay additional costs.

 Dependence on the country of origin of the trademark